khofstadter/enhancingaudiodescription.com/_posts/2025-01-13-darci-conference.md

 The Conference on Disability, Accessibility and Representation in the Creative Industries (DARCI) welcomed contributions that approach research and practice in the fields of disability, accessibility and representation from diverse perspectives.
 We received submissions from all areas of the creative industries, including theatre, film, television, music, gaming and interactive media more generally, as well as those linked to heritage and other cultural sites.

 The conference will take place from Wednesday 10th September to Friday 12th September.
 Wednesday will be dedicated to pre-conference workshops and other events, whereas Thursday and Friday will be full conference days with a variety of activities.

+### Registration Open

+Registration is now open, with early bird registration closing on June 30th, 2025.
+Tickets can be booked on [Ticketsolve](https://tftv.ticketsolve.com/ticketbooth/shows/873670660).

 ![Large building with lake in front of it.](/images/2024-02-28-darci-conference-announcement.webp)